pip-services/pip-services-docs/content/en/node/commons/convert/integer_converter.md

 ### Static methods

 #### toInteger
-Converts value into integer or returns 0 when conversion is not possible.
+Converts a value into an integer or returns 0 when the conversion is not possible.
 See [LongConverter.toLong](../long_converter/#tolong),
 [LongConverter.toLongWithDefault](../long_converter/#tolongwithdefault)

 > `public static` toInteger(value: any): number

-- **value**: any - the value to convert.
+- **value**: any - value to convert.
-- **returns**: number - integer value or 0 when conversion is not supported.
+- **returns**: number - integer value or 0 when the conversion is not supported.

 #### toIntegerWithDefault
-Converts value into integer or returns default value when conversion is not possible.
+Converts a value into an integer or returns a given default value when the conversion is not possible.
 See [LongConverter.toLongWithDefault](../long_converter/#tolongwithdefault),
 [LongConverter.toNullableLong](../long_converter/#tonullablelong)

 > `public static` toIntegerWithDefault(value: any, defaultValue: number): number

-- **value**: any - the value to convert.
+- **value**: any - value to convert.
-- **defaultValue**: number - the default value.
+- **defaultValue**: number - default value.
-- **returns**: number - integer value or default when conversion is not supported.
+- **returns**: number - integer value or given default when the conversion is not supported.

 #### toNullableInteger
-Converts value into integer or returns null when conversion is not possible.
+Converts a value into an integer or returns null when the conversion is not possible.
 See [LongConverter.toNullableLong](../long_converter/#tonullablelong)

 > `public static` toNullableInteger(value: any): number

-- **value**: any - the value to convert.
+- **value**: any - value to convert.
-- **returns**: number - integer value or null when conversion is not supported.
+- **returns**: number - integer value or null when the conversion is not supported.

 ### Examples